Where do they go after Berkshire Waldorf School?

 How They Learn

-Integrated with rigorous academics, Berkshire Waldorf School elementary and middle school students practice instrumental and vocal music, games and movement, farming and outdoor learning, international languages, and arts such as woodworking, knitting, painting and clay modeling.
+Berkshire Waldorf School Elementary and Middle School students learn through rigorous academics integrated throughout their day with instrumental and vocal music, games and movement, farming and outdoor learning, international languages and arts such as woodworking, knitting, painting and clay modeling.
 Each grade performs a play every year.
-The process by which students learn emphasizes experience, imagination, scientific inquiry, multiple intelligences and open-ended creativity, rather than rote learning and testing.
+The process by which students learn emphasizes experience, imagination, scientific inquiry, multiple intelligences and open-ended creativity, rather than rote learning, memorization and testing.

 Meeting BWS students, one sees right away that they are happy, healthy, engaged, poised and kind.
 Clearly, they love learning.
-But how do they fare academically, in the long run?
+But where do they go from here, and how do they fare academically, in the long run?

 Schools to Which Our Graduates Matriculate

-- Bard Academy at Simon’s Rock Great Barrington, MA
+- Bard Academy at Simon’s Rock (Barrytown, NY)

 - Berkshire Waldorf High School Stockbridge, MA